srivastava-rishi/tweeky/README.md

 It is mobile application that loads an API.

 # Current Features
-* It follow MVVM Design Pattern.
+* It follows MVVM Design Pattern.
 * You can search through the list by player name.
 * You can also sort the list by player score.
 * It also contains some cool animation.